-Building names hold clues to some gruesome tales
+Building names hold clues to some gruesome tales about cursed trios of people

 Older buildings in Prague are known not by their numbers but by distinctive names, and corresponding pictures are often on the facades.